rerun-io/rerun/design/space_views.md

-# Space views
+# Views
 Status: Mostly implemented.

 ## What are views
-Space Views visualize a Data Blueprint, i.e. a set of entities with given properties.
+Views visualize a Data Blueprint, i.e. a set of entities with given properties.
 They are represented as freely arrangeable tiles in the Viewport.
-Most Space Views are interactive, allowing their data to be explored freely.
+Most Views are interactive, allowing their data to be explored freely.

 ## Properties of a view